pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     distance
     left_angle

-To undo what you've said, you can try
+To undo your choices of alt defaults, you can try

     del distance
     del left_angle